sharkySharks/go-github-app-boilerplate/README.md

 ![go-github](go-github.png)

-Boilerplate for creating a GitHub App in Golang.
+Boilerplate for creating a GitHub App in Golang, using [sharkysharks/go-github-app-boilerplate](https://github.com/sharkysharks/go-github-app-boilerplate) repo.

 This is the serverless/lambda version.
-For the container version of the application, checkout the `container` branch.
+For the container version of the application, checkout the `container` branch of the repository.

 [GitHub apps](https://docs.github.com/en/free-pro-team@latest/developers/apps/getting-started-with-apps) are APIs that are configured with specific GitHub API credentials so that the API can receive and authenticate payloads from GitHub events.
 For a list of github event types that can be subscribed to and acted upon, see github docs: https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types

 This application uses Golang version >=1.16 and [go modules](https://go.dev/blog/using-go-modules).

+## Setup Script
+Want ease customizing one or more different github application templates?

+Use the setup script to create a new project from the boilerplate code.
+Run the `make init_setup` command to customize this with your own repository and project name.
+View the setup script for more details about what this script does.

 ## GitHub Application Setup and Secrets Configuration